OB-lab/James_et_al._2021-MBE/README.md

 threepop -i TreeMix.frq.gz -g TreeMix _m0_19.vertices.gz TreeMix_m0_19.edges.gz -k 50
 ```

 We then tested for isolation by distance (IBD) using migration rates inferred from ```fastsimcoal2``` (see below for details), as well as Slatkin’s M. For ```fastsimcoal2``` we tested for IBD between the Dune and Headland ecotypes at each locality.
-See [IBD_fsc.txt] (IBD/IBD_fsc.txt) for input file.
+See [IBD_fsc.txt](IBD/IBD_fsc.txt) for input file.
 We performed a linear model in R using the average gene flow rate between the Dune and Headland at each locality.

 ```
 IBD_fsc <- read.delim ("path/to/file/IBD_fsc.txt", header=T)